 - Agree duration of subsequent follow-up and ensure the patient is aware of how to seek help if their asthma deteriorates.

 Studies have shown that telephone reviews are effective in improving care delivery and reducing cost.
-Assessing patients over the phone using the RCP '3 Questions' approach, with the addition of 2 additional risk questions (Have you been admitted for asthma in the last year?
+Assessing patients over the phone using the RCP 'three questions' approach, with the addition of two additional risk questions (Have you been admitted for asthma in the last year?
 Have you ever needed ITU care for asthma?), has been trialled.
 Where a positive answer occurs, a clinic review is arranged.
 Otherwise, action and duration prior to next follow-up are agreed.
 Telephone review appears to achieve similar rates of control, better review rates and cheaper care compared with usual clinic asthma reviews.
 Telephone reviews are endorsed by the current guidelines to reach individuals unable/unwilling to come in for regular review; however, they are not thought suitable for those with poorly controlled asthma or where there are problems of inhaler technique.

-- Smoking cessation Smoking exacerbates asthma symptoms.
+- Smoking cessation.
+Smoking exacerbates asthma symptoms.
 It increases the risk of persistent asthma in teenagers who smoke.
-Clear personalised advice should be given to stop smoking and help provided with nicotine replacement therapy, etc. where appropriate.
+Clear personalised advice should be given to stop smoking and help provided with nicotine replacement therapy, etc, where appropriate.

 - Weight reduction in obese patients improves asthma symptoms and should be encouraged.

 - Allergen avoidance.
 There is little evidence that reducing allergen exposure reduces morbidity from asthma and it does not appear to be a cost-effective treatment for asthma.
-Avoiding house dust mite allergen (bed covers, carpet removal, high temperature washing of bedding, dehumidification and use of acaricides on soft furnishings) requires commitment beyond what is possible in most households.
+Avoiding house dust mite allergen (bed covers, carpet removal, high-temperature washing of bedding, dehumidification and use of acaricides on soft furnishings) requires commitment beyond what is possible in most households.
 Similarly, cat and dog allergens are potent triggers for many people's asthma.
 Again, however, observational evidence that removal of the pet from the household improves asthma control, is lacking.
 Nonetheless, expert consensus usually advocates their removal.

 - Immunotherapy.
 This may be considered where there is a clinically significant and identified allergen that cannot be avoided.
 Patients need to be aware of the risk of anaphylaxis and treatment should only take place within specialist settings.